Britain’s Telecom Shame

 📵 “Can You Hear Me Now?” — No, Never With Vodafone

-I lived in Greater London, within the M25, for years.
+I lived in the Southern part of Greater London, within the M25, for years.
 Vodafone promised “excellent coverage.”
 Reality?
 I couldn’t even get a full phone call through on the way to the City without being cut off.
-I once tried taking an Uber from my house to the office — call dropped three times before I even crossed the Thames.
+Yes.
+I once tried doing a WhatsApp call on an Uber from my house in South London to the office — call dropped again and again and again before I even crossed the Thames.

 And this wasn’t rural Wales.
 This was London.